cplmakerlab/cplmakerlab.github.io/_slidedecks/introduction-to-cnc-technology.md

     background_color: '#a9e8e6'
     background_image:
     background_size: cover
-  - title: >-
-      Can you think of any items you use that may have been made with CNC technology?
-    content_markdown: >-
-      ## Can you think of any items you use that may have been made with CNC
-      technology?

-      &nbsp;
-    background_color: '#a9e8e6'
-    background_image:
-    background_size: cover
   - title: "CNC Technology for Jobs & Employment\_"
     content_markdown: |-
       ## CNC Technology for Jobs & Employment&nbsp;